 6.3.1.D.1 Format Code

-The XDSDocumentEntry format code for this content is urn:ihe:xxx:xxx:year <e.g., urn:ihe:card:imaging:2011>
+The XDSDocumentEntry format code for this content is urn:ihe:pcc:RCCCP:2014 <e.g., urn:ihe:card:imaging:2011>

 6.3.1.D.2 Parent Template

 <The following text is common, so it is left here for consistency.
 If it is not relevant, then change the text to the accurate information, but retain the formatting convention.
 Be sure to include all parent templates.>